pcodding/spark-native-yarn/README.md

 ============

-> IMPORTANT: At the time or writing, the project represents a **_prototype_** with the goal of demonstrating the validity of the approach described in [SPARK-3561](https://issues.apache.org/jira/browse/SPARK-3561) while this is still _**work in progress**_.
+> IMPORTANT: At the time or writing, the project represents a **_prototype_** with the goal of demonstrating the validity of the approach described in [SPARK-3561](https://issues.apache.org/jira/browse/SPARK-3561).
+While it is still _**work in progress**_ you can get an idea of currently supported functionality by checking out
-To get an idea of currently supported functionality please refer to [APIDemoTests](https://github.com/hortonworks/spark-native-yarn/blob/master/src/test/scala/org/apache/spark/tez/APIDemoTests.scala) as well as
+[APIDemoTests](https://github.com/hortonworks/spark-native-yarn/blob/master/src/test/scala/org/apache/spark/tez/APIDemoTests.scala) as well as
 [Samples](https://github.com/hortonworks/spark-native-yarn-samples) project.